A topic from the subject of Quantum Chemistry in Chemistry.

 Procedure:

-2. Draw the electron dot models for the same atoms, showing the valence electrons.
+2. For each atom, draw the corresponding electron dot diagram (Lewis structure), showing only the valence electrons.

-3. Compare the shapes and sizes of the orbitals with the positions of the electrons in the electron dot models.
+3. Compare the shapes and relative sizes of the orbitals in your models to the positions of the valence electrons indicated in your electron dot diagrams.
+Note any correlations.

-5. Compare the predicted electron configurations with the actual electron configurations for the atoms.
+5. Using a periodic table as a reference, compare your predicted electron configurations to the actual electron configurations for each atom.

-6. Discuss any discrepancies between the predicted and actual electron configurations, considering factors like exceptions and transitions.
+6. Discuss any discrepancies between your predicted and the actual electron configurations.
+Consider why exceptions might occur (e.g., Hund's rule, Aufbau principle).

 Significance: